 Retiree Health Care Benefits.
 The budget includes approximately \$3.2 billion ongoing for health care benefits for state retirees, California State University retirees, and dependents.
-Retiree health care benefits continue to be paid out unfunded liability.
-It also includes 2024-25 for the employer's share s \$360 million in one-ti ime Proposition 2 debt repayment funding in
+Retiree health care enefits continue to be paid out mainly on a "pay-as-you-go" approach, which has created a \$82 binfunded liability.
+It also includes \$360 million in one-time Proposition 2 debt repayment funding in 024-25 for the employer's share of contributions to pay for future retiree health benefits. llion